-- lacktriangle Device resets when V{cc} is below threshold - ◆ Time delay write disable after Power-Up - ◆ Write enable / disable commands and automatic write disable after erase or program - ◆ Command length protection - All commands that Write, Program or Erase must complete on a Byte boundary (CS# driven high after a full 8 bits have been clocked) otherwise the command will be ignored. - ◆ Software and Hardware write protection using Status Register control - WP# input protection

-- Lock Down write protection until next power-up or Software Reset - One-Time Program (OTP) write protection

-◆Write Protection using the Deep Power-Down command
+- lacktriangle Device resets when V{cc} is below threshold - ◆ Time delay write disable after Power-Up

+- ◆Write enable / disable commands and automatic write disable after erase or program - ◆ Command length protection - All commands that Write, Program or Erase must complete on a Byte boundary (CS# driven high after a full 8 bits have been clocked) otherwise the command will be ignored. - ◆ Software and Hardware write protection using Status Register control - WP# input protection - Lock Down write protection until next power-up or Software Reset - One-Time Program (OTP) write protection - ◆Write Protection using the Deep Power-Down command

-Upon power-up or at power-down, the ZB25VQ64B will maintain a reset condition while $V{\rm CC}$ is below the threshold value of VWI, (see Figure 8.1).
+Upon power-up or at power-down, the ZB25VQ128D will maintain a reset condition while V{cc} is below the threshold value of VWI, (see Figure 8.1).
 While reset, all operations are disabled and no commands are recognized.
-During power-up and after the $V{\rm CC}$ voltage exceeds VWI, all program and erase related commands are further disabled for a time delay of tPUW.
-This includes the Write Enable, Page Program, Sector Erase, Block Erase, Chip Erase and the Write Status Registers commands.
+During power-up and after the V{cc} voltage exceeds VCC(min), all commands are further disabled for a time delay of tVSL.
+Note that the chip select pin (CS#) must track the V{cc} supply level at power-up until the V{cc} -min level and tVSL time delay is reached.
+If needed a pull-up resistor on CS# can be used to accomplish this.